Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 	1. You should now see the created contact on the **My Active Contacts** view.

-3. Create new Visit
+3. Create a new Visit

 	1. Select **Visits** from the left-hand navigation of the sitemap.

 	1. Click **+ New**.

-	1. Enter the fields as following
+	1. Enter the fields as follows:

 		1. **Name**: New test visit